-Project Management Plan
+2. Create a Project Management Plan

-It is at this point that there will be kickoff meetings after the planning phase but before the project is executed.
+It’s at this point that there will be kickoff meetings after the planning phase but before the project is executed.
 This forum is used to communicate the project responsibilities of its key stakeholders.

-Direct and Manage Project Work
+3. Direct and Manage Project Work

 This is how project goals are achieved.
 The project management plan creates the deliverables.
 Change requests are applied to boost work performance.
 Environmental factors are considered.
 The organizational process assets are assessed, and the project management plan is updated accordingly.

-Monitor and Control Project Work
+5. Monitor and Control Project Work

 The work of the project needs more than directing and managing; it requires that the project work be monitored and controlled.
 This includes change management, along with the process, tools and techniques used to manage the change and development in a project.